Journal of Economic Geography

 The Journal of Economic Geography is a bimonthly peer-reviewed academic journal published by Oxford University Press covering all aspects of economic geography, including the intersection between economics and geography.
-The editors-in-chief are Harald Bathelt (University of Toronto), Kristian Behrens (Université du Québec à Montréal), Neil Coe (National University of Singapore), Simona Iammarino (London School of Economics) and William R. Kerr (Harvard Business School).
+The editors-in-chief are Harald Bathelt (University of Toronto), Kristian Behrens (Université du Québec à Montréal), Neil Coe (National University of Singapore), Simona Iammarino (London School of Economics and Gran Sasso Science Institute) and William R. Kerr (Harvard Business School).

 Abstracting and indexing

 The journal is abstracted and indexed in:

 According to the Journal Citation Reports, the journal has a 2016 impact factor of 3.648.